Shirley Plantation: Architecture

 The three-story "Great House" is constructed in the Georgian style with red brick walls and white trim boards on a square foundation.
 The house has no actual front door, as both the riverside and courtyard side entrances have a two-story portico with Doric columns supporting a pediment.
 The entrance is in the center, framed by a pair of long rectangular windows on either side.
 Inside the main hall, the house's famous carved walnut "floating" or "flying" cantilevered staircase rises for three stories without visible means of support and is the only one of its kind in America.
 The hipped roof rests on an entablature containing dentil moldings.
 Dormers and two large brick chimneys break up the roof.
 In the center of the roof is a white pedestal supporting an overturned pineapple.

 The house is surrounded by several support buildings, including a two-story kitchen with living quarters for the enslaved Africans, a two-story laundry with living quarters, a smokehouse, a stable building, an ice house, a large storehouse, and a dovecote.

+Shirley Plantation today

+The upper floors are occupied by members of the eleventh generation of the Hill Carter family, while the bottom floor was open for tours until 2026.
+Shirley remains a working farm and commercial concern.

+Weanack Land and Port Tobacco

+In 1994, the owners of Shirley Plantation separated 280 acre of land, called Weanack Land for a native village in the area in the 1620s, from the main estate to construct maritime facilities on the James River.
+The area had previously been used for sand and gravel mining, and the resulting barren depressions were to be reclaimed using dredged spoil from other waterways.
+Higher quality material is used for agricultural reclamation for no-till farming on the plantation, while lower quality soil is used for elevational fill and then capped.

+Part of Weanack Land is Port Tobacco, a 60 acre deep-water port facility for receiving reclaimed materials.
+Dredged material has been brought in from Naval Weapons Station Earle in New Jersey, the Woodrow Wilson Bridge replacement in Metropolitan Washington, D.C., the Nice Bridge replacement in Maryland and the Hampton Roads Bridge–Tunnel expansion in Virginia.